onefrankguy/dewdrop-farm/DIARY.md

 sprinklers stopped working.
 But that means you can't plant sprinklers on grass any more.
 I aslo fixed a bug with the links not being clickabled and addded a hotkey "I" for the info screen.

+I've got a list of things to fix and improve for tomorrow:

+* Show the current year on the info screen.
+* Namespace `localStorage`.
+* Use a unique graphic for wildflower seeds.
+* Maybe add better flower graphics if I've got the space?
+* Make fertilizer more useful.
+Since you can only buy it in the spring, maybe it should last all year?
+* Adjust the bonus luck that comes from monetization so it's a plus to levels instead of a flat percentage.
+* Add some static grass around the edges of the farm.
+* Maybe add a static bunny at the edges of the farm?

 ## 10 September 2020 ##